Ōtautahi Christchurch Is The Ultimate Mountain Bikers Playground

 Christchurch Adventure Park

-This has put Christchurch on the riding map with 44 trails and year-round lift assisted riding.
+The Christchurch Adventure Park has put Christchurch on the riding map with 58 trails and year-round lift assisted riding.
 There are rides for every ability level from super flowy green trails to technical double blacks.
-The Loess Rider trail is a favourite of all skill levels, allowing beginners to gain confidence in their turns or advanced rides to go full tilt.
-The Park also has gear hire, lessons and a café for a bite and a pint of local craft beer.
+The Loess Rider Trail is a favourite of all skill levels, allowing beginners to gain confidence in their turns or advanced riders to go full tilt.
+The park also has gear hire, lessons and a café for a bite and a pint of local craft beer.

 Difficulty: Easy to Expert